24 Best East Coast Vacation Spots

 Charming towns like Provincetown, Chatham, and Hyannis entice visitors with eateries serving up fresh, local food.
 These sweet villages are also home to some of the area's best art galleries, museums, and eclectic shops.
 It's also a base for ferries bound for nearby Nantucket and Martha's Vineyard.

-Check out our list of the best tourist attractions in Cape Cod and the Islands for more fun things to do.
+Check out our list of the best tourist attractions in Cape Cod and the Islands for more fun things to do in this popular region of the East Coast.

 Welcome to the South!
 Savannah is here to please your senses, including your palate, and its residents are so very happy to have you.

-The original capital city of Georgia, Savannah is bursting with Southern Charm, and plenty of fun tourist attractions.
+The original capital city of Georgia, Savannah is bursting with Southern Charm, and plenty of fun things to do.
 It's here that you'll find resplendent mansions dating back to pre-American Civil War.
 Plus, its streets are lined with giant moss-draped oaks, tempting you to sit in their shade.

 Vast parks (the largest is called Forsyth Park) are peppered throughout town, many featuring large and intricate iron fountains.
 They offer a lovely backdrop for an afternoon walk, as well as an ideal place to enjoy a picnic.